risk-first/website/estimating/Fill-The-Bucket.md

 </script>

+You should be able to see this with the above simulation:  when you move from two to three samples, the variance (the shape of the bell-curve) will probably change _a lot_.
+However moving from twenty to thirty samples means it hardly changes at all.

+This kind of measurement and estimating is the bread-and-butter of all kinds of [Operational Control](Operational-Risk.md) systems.

 ## Big-O

 Although software development tasks don't often fit into the Fill-The-Bucket domain, lots of things in _data processing_ do.
-When talking about _algorithms_, we say fence-panel painting is **O(n)**.
-That is, the number of operations taken to complete the job is a linear function _n_, the number of fence panels.
+When talking about _algorithms_, we say fence-panel painting is **O(_n_)**.
+That is, the number of operations taken to complete the job is a linear function _**n**_, the number of fence panels.

-The same is true for lots of other algorithms - scanning a linked-list, walking a tree, these are often **O(n)**.
+The same is true for lots of other algorithms - scanning a linked-list, walking a tree, these are often **O(_n_)**.

 There are plenty of algorithms too which have other efficiencies.
 Let's say you use this algorithm to look up a word in a dictionary.